 Expert educational consultant Mark Montgomery advises students to understand exactly what will be expected of them before choosing to attend a college.
 Do your homework!

-So it’s January and I’m here on the campus of Rollins College, and that’s a great time for anybody to visit Florida.
+So it’s January and I’m here on the campus of Rollins College.
+And that’s a great time for anybody to visit Florida.
 If you’re from the north and you’re looking for something warm, this is the place to look.
-But I learned a few things today as I was tooling around about the curriculum here, and a couple of interesting factors.
+But I learned a few things today as I was tooling around about the curriculum here.
+Along with a couple of interesting factors.

-One, as a freshman, everybody takes a one-semester course called the Rollins Conference Course or the RCC, and that’s organized on a theme, has about 12 students, and every student is assigned to one of these classes.
-They are multi-disciplinary, and not only are they led by a faculty member that becomes the adviser for the student, but there are two peer mentors in that class, too, that integrate immediately with students, and the students are also chosen and live relatively close to each other in the dormitories.
-So not only are they meeting each other in the dormitory but they’re also meeting each other in the classroom and that’s a great way to sort of integrate students immediately into this community of about 2,000 students.
+One, as a freshman, everybody takes a one-semester course called the Rollins Conference Course or the RCC.
+That’s organized on a theme, has about 12 students, and every student is assigned to one of these classes.
+They are multi-disciplinary.
+And not only are they led by a faculty member that becomes the adviser for the student, but there are two peer mentors in that class, too, that integrate immediately with students, and the students are also chosen and live relatively close to each other in the dormitories.
+So not only are they meeting each other in the dormitory but they’re also meeting each other in the classroom.
+That’s a great way to sort of integrate students immediately into this community of about 2,000 students.

-So as you’re looking at colleges and you’re trying to figure out their curriculum, make sure you ask those questions.
+So as you’re looking at colleges and you’re trying to figure out their curriculum, make sure you ask those questions and do your homework.
 Make sure you understand what it is that students are going to be expected to do.
 I even learned that here at Rollins you have to take two PE classes.
 Even in college.
-So anyway, make sure you understand and you inquire and you do your research to know what’s being asked of you when you get to the college, and what will you need to do in order to graduate.
-At Rollins, you’ve got the RCC, you’ve got the general education requirements in your neighborhood, and it’s a fun way to organize things, but check out every other school you’re looking at, to see what they offer and what they require.
+So anyway, make sure you understand and you inquire and you do your research to know what’s being asked of you when you get to the college.
+And what will you need to do in order to graduate.
+At Rollins, you’ve got the RCC.
+And you’ve got the general education requirements in your neighborhood.
+It’s a fun way to organize things.
+But check out every other school you’re looking at, to see what they offer and what they require.